Stockholm-Arlanda International Airport

 Getting to the city

 For those travelling to and from the airport there are many alternative modes of transport including high-speed trains (Arlanda Express) and airport coaches/buses (Flygbussarna), as well as commuter and long-distance trains.
 Long-distance SJ trains leave from Arlanda Central Station, where the SJ railway company offers long-distance train tickets and schedule information.
-The Arlanda Express train to Stockholm Central station runs every 15 minutes between 5.35am and 11.35pm daily (200kr).
-Buses go to the city every 10 minutes between 6.40am and 11.05pm each day, taking 40 minutes to make the journey (90kr).
+The Arlanda Express train to Stockholm Central Station runs roughly every hour between 5am and 1am daily.
+Buses go to the city roughly every 10 minutes, taking about 40 minutes to make the journey.
 Taxis and rental cars are also available.

 GMT +1 (GMT +2 from the last Sunday in March to the Saturday before the last Sunday in October).